+- Two essential elements:

 - F1.
 Basic axioms, or undisputable truths; and

-- F2.
+- ► F2.
 Rules of inference

 - Rules allow us to generate further theorems on the basis of already established ones.

-- Definitions
+- Definitions are sometimes useful.

-- Distinguish the axioms in importance
+- We might distinguish the axioms in importance

-- F1 and F2 are the core.
+- But F1 and F2 are the core.

-- Descartes's synthetic presentation in Second Replies
+- Descartes's synthetic presentation in Second Replies follows standard axiomatic structure.

 - Euclid's Elements (see website)

 - Spinoza's Ethics